jmperafan/Analyzing-Data/README.md

   <summary>21 Sep - Introduction to Analytics</summary>

   ### Description
   This session will set the theoretical basis for the session to come.
-By the end, every student should have a shared understanding of data concepts (e.g. analytics) and some of the common challenges that organizations face (e.g. lack of data literacy, data quality issues).
+By the end, every student should have an understanding of data concepts (e.g. analytics) and some of the common challenges that organizations face (e.g. lack of data literacy, data quality issues).
 Additionally, we will introduce [Tableau](https://www.tableau.com/) and explain the final assignment.
   ### Learning Goals
   * Gain a conceptual understanding of data and analytics.
   * Learn the most common career paths for data professionals.